adhocmaster/everest/deployment/kubernetes/README.md

 # Deploying/Installing Everest Software package on kubernetes

+## Assumptions/Requirements
+- It is assumed the Kubernetes (docker etc.) is installed.
+- It is assumed that clover project and clovisor are installed.
+- It is assumed you know how kubectl works and how to set the kube config file to point to your kubernetes cluster.

 ## Setting up
 There are currently 2 ways to deploy everest software packages into kubernetes.
 ### Using Helm (Recommended)